If you're buying goods from a second-hand dealer, at auction or privately, it's important to know your rights.

 However, don't expect much protection from the law if something goes wrong.
 Neither the Fair Trading Act nor the Consumer Guarantees Act applies.
-All is not lost though: you may get limited help from the Contractual Remedies Act if you've relied on a claim made by the seller that was important to you.
-The Act is complicated but in essence: if you have been misled you may be able to claim compensation.
+All is not lost though: you may get limited help from the Contract and Commercial Law Act if you've relied on a claim made by the seller that was important to you.
+The relevant provisions in the Act are complicated but in essence: if you have been misled you may be able to claim compensation.

-Then there is the venerable Sale of Goods Act 1908.
-You can claim damages if the seller didn't own the goods or there was money owing on them.
+The Contract and Commercial Law Act also allows you to claim damages if the seller didn't own the goods or there was money owing on them.
 It may also help if you have been told a porkie by the seller about the quality or performance of the thing you have bought.
-But there's a snag; sellers can contract out of the Sale of Goods Act.
+But there's a snag; sellers can contract out of these provisions of the Act.
 Of course, not many private sellers would know this - but if they do, you've got to be told before the deal is struck.

 Overall, with a private sale you're largely on your own.
 This makes it important to keep a note of the seller's street address and phone number just in case you need to track them down.